react-navigation/react-navigation.github.io/versioned_docs/version-7.x/custom-navigators.md

 - `navigation` - The navigation object containing various helper methods for the navigator to manipulate the [navigation state](navigation-state.md).
 This isn't the same as the navigation object for the screen and includes some helpers such as `emit` to emit events to the screens.
 - `descriptors` - This is an object containing descriptors for each route with the route keys as its properties.
 The descriptor for a route can be accessed by `descriptors[route.key]`.
 Each descriptor contains the following properties:

-  - `navigation` - The navigation prop for the screen.
+  - `navigation` - The navigation object for the screen.
 You don't need to pass this to the screen manually.
 But it's useful if we're rendering components outside the screen that need to receive `navigation` prop as well, such as a header component.
   - `options` - A getter which returns the options such as `title` for the screen if they are specified.
   - `render` - A function which can be used to render the actual screen.
 Calling `descriptors[route.key].render()` will return a React element containing the screen content.
 It's important to use this method to render a screen, otherwise any child navigators won't be connected to the navigation tree properly.